What are the Consequences for Selling Stolen Items on Facebook?

 Arrested and Charged with Selling Stolen Goods on Marketplace?
 Call Us.

 If you are accused of selling stolen items on Facebook Marketplace, you are in serious legal trouble.
 Your first action, if you are under investigation or are facing charges, is to exercise your right to remain silent and your right to an attorney – the right attorney.
-At jD LAW, we take on defending people who are accused of this crime with an extraordinary level of experience.
+At jD Law Criminal Defense Attorneys, we take on defending people who are accused of this crime with an extraordinary level of experience.
 Our founder James N. Dicks, formerly served as a Los Angeles Police Department investigator and is a Certified Criminal Law Specialist.

 Don’t take any chances if you are caught in the criminal justice system and accused of selling stolen goods on Facebook – call a San Diego theft defense attorney for a free case consultation immediately at (760) 630-2000.